van001/lesscode-fp/README.md

 ### Functor ###
 Until now, we talked about the fundementals of functional programming using simple data-types.
 Real-world is filled with more complex data-types, many of which are some sort of collection

-- List, Object, Tuple etc.
+- List of tasks, List of items etc

 The next few principles have been borrowed from [Category Theory](https://en.wikipedia.org/wiki/Category_theory), which provide laws / abstractions on how you treat / manipulate collection of data.
 I will try to simplify category theory jargon in terms or real-world practical examples.

 Programming is all about transforming (morphing) data from one form (category) to another.
-Functor allows you to define a single / series of transformation, which can be applied to each item in a category to achive the transfromation.
-The key is, functor preserves the structure after transformation.
+Sometimes, the transformation will preserve the structure, other times not.
+I category theory, Functor is a structure preserving transformation from one categoty to another.
+For e.g : Transforming List of lowecase text to List of uppercase.
+Transforming List of Strings and List of Hash of Strings.

 Less code library provide an 'lmap' function for the List functor.
+Using lmap you can transform one List to another. **lmap** will essentially lift each item from the List and hand to the function will trasform it to another item.

 ```
 // Map over List to tranform into another List, while preserving the structure (Functor - borrowed from category theory).